ShayHill/cluster_colors/README.md

 ### k-medians clustering

-`KMediansClusters`: split and merge (undo split) clusters.
+`KMedSupercluster`: split and merge (undo split) clusters.

 * start with one cluster with 100 members
 * split this cluster recursively into five clusters (30, 30, 20, 10, 10)
 * ask for the largest cluster, and there's a tie
-* KMediansClusters will recursively unsplit clusters until all ties are broken.
+* KMedSupercluster will recursively unsplit clusters until all ties are broken.
 This will *rarely* be needed.

 ## Installation